 7.2 Certificate Submenus

-In the certificate submenus Own CERTIFICATES, CERTIFICATE AUTHORITY CERTIFICATES and PEER CERTIFICATES you can manage the certificates you need for authentication methods that are based on $\rightarrow \rightarrow$ certificates (e.g. DSA, RSA and RSA encryption).
+In the certificate submenus Own CERTIFICATES, CERTIFICATE AUTHORITY CERTIFICATES and PEER CERTIFICATES you can manage the certificates you need for authentication methods that are based on $\rightarrow \rightarrow$ certificates (e.g. DSA and RSA signatures and RSA encryption).